 Saurians have a tendency to decorate themselves in elaborate ways.
 Some paint their scales, often in bright colors.
 Others wear decorative head dresses or elaborate cloaks with spines and wings.
-Ribbons, beads and jewelry are also quite popular.
+Ribbons, beads, bones and jewelry are also quite popular.
 This practice of self decoration is especially true with myren wizards and harothi berzerkers.

 Saurians are very comfortable in the water.
 They are are excellent swimmers and, by using their powerful tales for propulsion, can swim as fast as a man can run.
 Saurians can also hold their breath underwater three times as long as the average human.